parrisma/rfq-rag/docs/main/index.md

 Here is a full example of an RFQ [prompt with examples](./rfq-prompt-with-examples.html).
 The added examples are in red and the prompt being parsed is shown in blue.

-This prompt was formed using [langchain](https://www.langchain.com/) library, which takes a simple [text template](https://github.com/parrisma/rfq-rag/blob/main/langchain_prompt.py) and allows values to be embdded.
+This prompt was formed using [langchain](https://www.langchain.com/) library, which takes a simple [text template](https://github.com/parrisma/rfq-rag/blob/main/langchain_prompt.py) and allows values to be embedded.

 The [rfq prompt above](./rfq-prompt-with-examples.html) is all **totally imaginary** data, but if you cut and paste the whole prompt into any web based LLM such as Gemini, you will see that it can parse the rfq and will give output as below.
 This is exactly what we do in the demo, except the LLM we call is one running locally (privately) on our computer.